-In 2007, a consultation between the National Association of People with HIV Australia (NAPWHA), the Australasian Society for HIV, Viral Hepatitis and Sexual Health Medicine (ASHM), HIV S100 prescribers nationwide and members of the Australian Health Protection Committee’s Blood Borne Viruses and Sexually Transmissible Infection Standing Committee (BBVSS) estimated the number of Medicare ineligible people living with HIV (PLHIV) in Australia at between 250 and 300.
+Since November 2011, National Association of People with HIV Australia (NAPWHA) and the Kirby Institute, with the assistance of all Australian HIV pharmaceutical companies, set up a free access trial for people with HIV deemed by the federal government to be ineligible for Medicare.
+NAPWHA’s work advocates for people with HIV ineligible for Medicare, who often delay starting treatment, and who are forced to purchase ARVs online and may not access their ideal regimen.
+Our work involves influencing key federal government agencies towards improving health equity and treatment access for people with HIV ineligible for Medicare.
+A consultation between NAPWHA and the Australasian Society for HIV, Viral Hepatitis and Sexual Health Medicine (ASHM) In 2007, HIV S100 prescribers nationwide and members of the Australian Health Protection Committee’s Blood Borne Viruses and Sexually Transmissible Infection Standing Committee (BBVSS) estimated the number of Medicare ineligible people living with HIV (PLHIV) in Australia at between 250 and 300.

 The Australian HIV Observational Database Study (ATRAS) commenced In November 2011 and ran until 2015.
 Via a compassionate access scheme, ATRAS provided antiretroviral (ARV) treatment for up to four years to 180 HIV-positive patients who were temporary residents in Australia and ineligible for Medicare

-The current system does not work for patients, clinicians, industry partners or State/Territory Governments and it needs a complete overhaul.
+In 2019, NAPWHA and the Kirby Institute UNSW, Sydney published an analysis of new data with recommendations for systemic improvements to treatment access for people living with HIV in Australia who are ineligible for Medicare.
+The 2019 report concludes that the current system does not work for patients, clinicians, industry partners or State/Territory Governments and it needs a complete overhaul.
 Medicare ineligible people with HIV need to access treatment and care the same way as other people with HIV in Australia, without additional barriers.

 A solution is therefore required that allows clinicians to prescribe from the entire suite of ARV available on the PBS without the additional burden of direct negotiation with pharmaceutical companies.
 This solution would facilitate community-based organisations to promote the availability of HIV treatment and care to Medicare ineligible PLHIV.